SalK91/mlpractise/NLP/ToxicComments/Readme.md

   - Recall = 0.83
   - F-1 score = 0.68

-- Model 5: Sklearn Tf-IDF (with uni/bi and tri-grams)
+- Model 5: Sklearn Tf-IDF (with uni/bi and tri-grams) and features limited to 5000

 ## Next Steps
 -  Jaccardi Distance for Spelling errors?